Frequently Asked Questions

 The following parking is available for library patrons:

-- Designated library spaces located in the medical building parking lot adjacent to the library.
+- Designated library spaces are also located in the parking lot adjacent to the library (where the Town Hall offices now reside).

 Yes.